ObsidianIRC/ObsidianIRC/ai_docs/obsidianirc-backend.md

 Upload an image using one of three methods.
 All methods return the same response format.

 **Image Processing:** All uploaded images are automatically processed:
-- Resized to fit within 1080p resolution (1920x1080 max)
+- Resized to fit within 1080p resolution (1920x1080 max) when compression is enabled
-- Converted to JPEG format
+- Converted to JPEG format when needed
 - All existing EXIF data is stripped for privacy
-- Custom EXIF data is added containing the uploader's account name and expiration timestamp
+- Custom metadata is added as JPEG comments containing the uploader's nick:account and expiration timestamps

 #### Method 1: JSON URL Upload
 Perfect for importing images from external sources.